Anyone trying to improve employee engagement needs to first understand the most effective drivers of employee engagement.

 According to Gallup, a firm that has done extensive research on employee engagement, recognition “. . . provides a sense of accomplishment and makes employees feel valued for their work.
 Recognition not only boosts individual employee engagement, but it also has been found to increase productivity and loyalty to the company, leading to higher retention.”

 - Supporting finding: Aon Hewitt Consulting’s annual deep dive into employment engagement trends has pinpointed rewards and recognition as a top engagement driver year after year.
+That’s why it is important to have a reward system in place to run effective rewards and recognition programs to boost employee motivation and engagement.

 Bonus!
 The 10 Cs of Employee Engagement